Profile: James Murdoch

 "This is grooming James for a larger role longer term at News Corp," said Pali Research analyst Richard Greenfield, who argued that he "proved himself beyond a doubt" during his tenure at BSkyB.

 By the time he took control of News Corporation's operations in the UK, Europe and Asia, he had grown in stature.

-He began to exhibit the combative qualities that established his father as one of the most powerful media moguls in the world.
+Recent years have seen him show some of the combative qualities that established his father as one of the most powerful media moguls in the world.

 In 2009, James delivered the keynote MacTaggart lecture at the Edinburgh Television Festival, during which he took aim at the UK establishment.

 In his speech, 20 years after his father delivered the same keynote address, James said a "dominant" BBC threatened independent journalism in the UK.

 He also blamed the government for regulating the media "with relish".

 Now occupying the role of heir apparent, James had played a pivotal role in connecting the next generation of the Murdoch family to his father's company - but that role now appears to be unclear.